DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 - JSON events providing details about S3 documents forwarded
 - Structured meta-information can be attached to the events
 - Multiline Log Support (S3 Only)
-- Forward custom metrics from Lambda logs
+- Forward custom metrics from logs

 # Quick Start